 Recording will start when the key is turned in the ignition and stop 30 minutes after it is turned off.
 Systems must be in place by March 2015.

-Clark Brundin, chairman of the council’s hackney carriages and private hire licensing sub committee, said: “The original request for having audio visual recording came from the Hackney carriage and private hire people.
+Clark Brundin, chairman of the council’s hackney carriages and private hire licensing sub committee, said: “The original request for having audio visual recording came from the Hackney carriage and

 “You might find a single isolated private hire driver who doesn’t like the idea but the companies are keen these should be in cars.”